CMU-313/CMU-313.github.io/docs/recitations/reci1-github.md

 - Create a project board by clicking on the **Projects** tab, and then "New project" under the "Link a project" drop down button.
 Use the "Board" template.
 - Under the **Issues** tab, have the other person create an issue for for correctly translating each typescript file that fails the eslint workflow
 - Assign yourselves to both issues, one for each person, and add the issues to the project Kanban board you just created using the "Projects" option(two fields below "Assignees")
+- Share the Kanban/Project board with your partner or make it public so they have access to it.

 ## Activity 3: Branching, committing, and pushing